Antorkarmokar28/Blog-backend-project/README.md

 This is a NOQL blog backend project.
 I used **Typescript**, **Node.js**, **Express.js** and **MongoDB** or **Mongoose** in this project.
 Where user can write, update, and delete their blogs.
 The system incorporates role-based access control with two primary roles: **Admin** and **User**.
 It provides a secure and feature-rich API for managing blogs while ensuring user authentication and data integrity.

 ## Project Feature
-- Navbar with logo and essential menu items.

 This is a NSQL blogging backend platform.
 The database is designed to accommodate flexibility, scalability, and support for a variety of features such as blogging backend platform, where users and admin can register and login then user write, update, and delete their blogs.